Biden’s women-focused economic agenda is getting destroyed by Joe Manchin

 The Senate finally moved past its chief preoccupation when it reached a tentative agreement to temporarily raise the debt ceiling on Wednesday.
 “Now we’re going to spend our time doing child care, health care, and fight climate change,” Sen. Warren said of the news.
 She may be too optimistic.
 Manchin held a press conference Wednesday to underscore that $1.5 trillion was the most he was willing to spend on a deal.
 Progressives are holding strong to the $3.5 trillion topline until Manchin or Sinema produce a real counterproposal, not just criticism and obstruction of the existing plan.
 “I put my priorities into the bill,” Porter says.
 “I don’t have a sense from them of what they would prioritize.”
 They accuse the centrist Senators of dodging the unpopular task of actually naming the popular programs they want to cut.

+Should child care survive the negotiations, it will probably look more like the income capped proposal from Sen. Murray and Rep. Scott.
 House Democrats from across the ideological spectrum have met with Biden over the last week and have pressed him to preserve child care, in particular, as negotiations wear on.
 On a visit to Michigan this week to promote his domestic agenda, Biden spoke at length about his child care proposal, promising that his plan would “cut the cost of childcare for most Michigan families by more than half.”
 A fact sheet that accompanied his visit listed the president’s promises to subsidize child care, establish universal pre-kindergarten, and preserve the child tax credit.
 Readers of political tea leaves noted that it did not mention the paid leave program, and Biden did not bring the program up in his speech.

 Manchin visited the White House on Thursday morning to negotiate with the president—one of many trips he’s made over the last few weeks.
 The White House has put so much muscle into negotiating with Manchin and Sinema, Erickson mused, “Maybe they should be talking to Mikie Sherrill, too.”

-Note: This story has been updated to reflect the September 2021 jobs report.